wwwxkz/GetNewsWP/README.md

 # GetNewsWP

-Plugin made to show all posts from a specific category
+Plugin made to show all posts from selected categories

 ```
 'noticias' is meant to be used in the landing page